-Martijn Eickhoff (1967) is senior researcher at NIOD specializing in War and Culture Studies.
+Martijn Eickhoff (1967) is director of NIOD and endowed professor of Archaeology and Heritage of War and Mass Violence at the University of Groningen.
 He studies the history, cultural dimensions and afterlife of mass violence and regime change in Asia and Europe during the 19th and 20th centuries, with a special focus on their spatial, material and transcultural aspects.
-He is affiliated with NIOD since 2006; he was also Assistant-Professor at Radboud University Nijmegen from 2006 till 2015.
+He was Assistant-Professor Cultural History at Radboud University Nijmegen from 2006 till 2015.

 Apart from that, Eickhoff also studies the relation between archaeology, heritage formation and mass violence in Asia and Europe.
 Between 2008-2013 he cooperated with dr. Marieke Bloembergen (KITLV) in a project about the transformations of archaeological sites in (post)-colonial Indonesia.
-This project was part of the NWO-research programme Sites, Bodies and Stories - The dynamics of heritage formation in colonial and postcolonial Indonesia and the Netherlands, the monograph of which is forthcoming.
+This project was part of the NWO-research programme Sites, Bodies and Stories - The dynamics of heritage formation in colonial and postcolonial Indonesia and the Netherlands.
 Currently he is preparing an edited volume on archaeology and National Socialism in Europe (Springer).